cleominz/dsa3101-group-9/README.md

 │   ├── A2.ipynb                            # Additional analysis by Subgroup A
 │   └── A3.ipynb                            # Further analysis and reporting by Subgroup A
-├── subgroup B/                             # Folder for Subgroup B's work │   ├── B1.ipynb                            # Data analysis and insights by Subgroup B │   ├── b2_optimise_guest_experience.ipynb                            # Additional analysis by Subgroup B
+├── subgroup B/                             # Folder for Subgroup B's work │   ├── B1_demand_forecasting_model.ipynb   # Demand forecasting model
+│   ├── B1_wait_data_simple_analysis_and_generation.ipynb   # Analysis and generation of wait time data
+│   ├── B2_optimise_guest_experience.ipynb  # Optimisation model to enhance guest experience
 │   ├── B3.ipynb                            # Further analysis by Subgroup B
 │   └── optional_B2.ipynb                   # Optional analysis or experiments by Subgroup B
 ├── README.md                               # Project documentation (this file)